 This itinerary includes all part of Kyushu and covers many popular spots in Kyushu island in 7 days.
 So you can simply use Japan Rail Pass 7 days.
 You may start this itinerary either from Tokyo or from Osaka.
 But if you can start this from Tokyo, you need to skip Sasebo and Saikai National Park because of the time.
 And also you need to take the overnight train Sunrise Seto/Izumo if you start this from Tokyo on 7th day.
 Otherwise you cannot complete this itinerary.
 As long as you catch “Nobi Nobi seat” on Sunrise Seto or Izumo before the date change, you can continue to travel without any extra charge.
 (Please refer Japan Rail Pass official site, “Notes regarding use” point 6.)

 These trains connect Hakata (博多) with Yufuin (由布院) and Oita (大分) or Beppu (別府).
 Yufuin is one of the most popular hot springs resort in Kyushu.
 This is the train that you need to take when you go to Yufuin.
 Of course these train’s name are named from Yufuin.
 “Yufuin no Mori” means Yufuin’s forest.
-These two trains are operated on same route and can be used by Japan Rail Pass.
-But Yufuin no Mori is operated by the specialized car, KIHA71 or 72 series.
-This express train is one of the best in JR Kyushu train.
+These two trains are operated on same route and fully covered by JR Pass.
+But Yufuin no Mori is operated by the specialized car, KIHA-71 or 72 series.
+This express train is one of the best in JR Kyushu train and very very popular.
 So I strongly recommend to take Yufuin no Mori, not Yufu.

 I have received the email from JR West.
 They confirmed Japan Rail Pass can be used for Kyushu Shinkansen.
 But Japan Rail Pass can be used for only Sakura that is the second fastest train between Shin-Osaka and Kagoshima-Chuo.
 We cannot take Mizuho that is the fastest train between Shin-Osaka and Kagoshima-Chuo by Japan Rail Pass.
 JR West and Kyushu applied same fare table as Nozomi.
 So Japan Rail Pass does not cover even the basic fare.
 If you take Mizuho, you have to pay the full fare.